 Welcome to Little White Coats!

-Little White Coats is the brainchild of Richard M. Pescatore II, DO, a first-year emergency medicine resident at Cooper University Hospital in Camden, NJ.
+Little White Coats is the brainchild of Richard M. Pescatore II, DO, the chief resident in the emergency medicine program at Cooper University Hospital in Camden, NJ.
 He is a 2014 graduate of the Philadelphia College of Osteopathic Medicine.
-Follow him here as he starts his residency in emergency medicine.
+Follow him here as he finishes his residency.

-Dr. Pescatore also serves as an EMS medical director in Pennsylvania.
+Dr. Pescatore has served as an EMS and law enforcement medical director and advisor throughout New Jersey and Pennsylvania.
 He was graduated from the U.S. Naval Academy with a degree in aerospace engineering, and had planned to pursue a career as a nuclear submarine officer until an EMS run five years ago took him to a familiar but unexpected place.
 That call made him realize that EMS was more than a hobby and that his future was in medicine.

 Read more about how Dr. Pescatore ended up as a "little white coat" in his first blog post, "Changing Course," and don't forget to sign up for the RSS feed for this blog to read his new entries.

 The role of a senior resident is a paradox, at once a veteran learner and a neophyte teacher.
 Each shift is spent suspended between scholar and student, and we are tasked with striking a delicate balance between familiarity and inexperience.
 Often, this is difficult, ripe for the trap of the Dunning-Kruger effect. (http://bit.ly/2hghFUf.)